os.path

 os.path.normpath()

 Normalize a path by collapsing redundant separators and resolving .. and . references.
-This cleans up paths like A//B, A/B/, and A/./B into a canonical form.
+This cleans up paths like A//B, A/B/, and A/./B into a canonical form suitable for path comparison and deduplication across different sources of input, and it is typically the final step in any path processing pipeline.

 os.path.normpath(path)